J.J. Abrams’ Star Trek was released on home video this past Tuesday.

 While I can’t report on those extras yet, only point you towards my brief initial

 review (free of spoilers) and further thoughts on the film as seen in theaters, here are some other links of possible interest for folks revisiting the new Trek.
-Most of them discuss plot points; if you haven't seen the movie yet, but care, then stop reading.
+Most of them discuss plot points; if you haven’t seen the movie, but care, then stop reading.

 • The official movie website still offers trailers, dossiers on the characters, images to download, and lots of other stuff.
-I didn't link to it straightaway above in my usual fashion because a warning is in order for how long it may take to load.
-[Note: URL is
+I didn’t link to it straightaway above in my usual fashion because a warning is in order for how long it may take to load.
+[Update: Paramount’s site keeps changing.]

 • One eyebrow-raising article that came to my attention after Trek’s May premiere, written by Larry Carroll for MTV, found Orci & Kurtzman revealing possible plans for how to incorporate William Shatner’s Kirk into the film.
 I’m sure there are other interviews that covered similar ground, as well as Shatner’s video reply to J.J.
 Abrams’ decision not to use or apparently even approach him.
 (It’s true that Shatner and co-authors Judith & Garfield Reeves-Stevens wrote a novel called The Ashes of Eden that brought back Kirk after his death in the movie Star Trek: Generations, but I haven’t read it and I don’t know if its events were even reflected in the wider canon of prose